ekandreas/phpgrid/readme.md

 Read more about ADODB-connections at [phpgrid.org](http://www.phpgrid.org/docs/#adodb)

 ##### Switch example for several grids
 If you are using the grid in several places with different lookups you could implement a switch.
-This is how I solved it in my WordPress example:
+This is how I solved it in my WordPress example placed in *functions.php*:
 ```php
 // add action to control on which page template we use at the moment
 // note the prio before 10!